boshyxd/HWIDInspector/README.md

 # HWID Inspector

-A simple Windows-only GUI tool to inspect common hardware identifiers and attempt to update the system Hardware ID (UUID).
-It shows the current HWID, MAC address, BIOS serial number, system manufacturer and model, and the Hardware Profile last change time.
+A simple Windows-only GUI tool to inspect common hardware identifiers.
+It shows the current firmware HWID (system UUID), MachineGuid, Hardware Profile GUID, MAC address, BIOS serial number, system manufacturer and model, and the Hardware Profile last change time.
 The interface is built with PySide6 and ships with a dark theme stylesheet.

 - Features
 - Requirements